github/opensource.guide/getting-started/index.md

 Your company is about to open source a previously internal project.
 You want to do it without breaking any laws or upsetting anyone who will interact with your project.

-If you're worried about making lawyers happy, ["The legal side of open source"](legal) and ["Leadership & governance"](../sustaining/leadership) can help you with trademark, license, and other company matters.
+If you're hoping to become a good corporate citizen, ["The legal side of open source"](legal) and ["Leadership & governance"](../sustaining/leadership) can help you with trademark, license, and other company matters.

 ---